Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---

-In this project, we build & optimize a Convolutional Neural Network to classify images of fruits, to help a grocery retailer enhance & scale their sorting & delivery processes.
+In this project, we would like to help a grocery retailer enhance and scale their sorting and delivery processes through building & optimizing a Convolutional Neural Network to classify images of fruits.

 # Table of contents